drothfeld/Cipher-TCG/README.md

 # Cipher TCG
 iOS Application

-Version 0.7.1b
+Version 0.8.1b

 **Description:**
-- Cipher TCG is an IOS application that provides an easy access to translations of cards in the Japanese TCG: Fire Emblem Cipher.
+- Cipher TCG is an iOS application that provides an easy access to translations of cards in the Japanese TCG: Fire Emblem Cipher.

 **Features:**
 - View database of Cipher cards.